 You might also be surprised to hear that the basic concept of this thing I love to do—mopping—is completely flawed.
 Think about it: You use a device (a sponge on a stick) to wet the floor.
 The dust (it’s mostly dust, not ground-in dirt) is then transformed into … well, fine mud.
 Your wet stick-mop-thing then proceeds to smear the mud around.
 Plunging your mop head in a bucket of fresh water helps for a while, until the fresh water is transformed into a bucket of mud-dog hair gunk, and the whole process becomes an exercise in cleaning up the mop-smear.

-Fortunately, the folks at Proctor & Gamble invented a better way: the Swiffer.
+Fortunately, the folks at Procter & Gamble invented a better way: the Swiffer.
 Instead of smearing dirt around, the Swiffer is designed to attract dust and gunk in a one-and-done method.
 No water to create the mud, no mop bucket to smear dirty water.
 Brilliant.

 So how did this great idea—the Swiffer—get from the lab to my house?
 And, how did P&G go from trying to formulate a better cleaning solution to creating a new kind of mop that makes them $500 million per year?